The Pool Tribe of Bradford County and the Hanging of Bigler Johnson

 Pool of Shame

 Ironically, the Johnson clan came from a long line of prominence and nobility before the family devolved to its disreputable state by the early 19th century.
 The Johnsons were part of a family called the "Pools", a family of some 800 or 900 persons whose bloodlines have been muddied by intermarriage.
-One side of the family can trace its roots to Sir William Johnson, who, as a British military commander, earned the title of First Baronet of the colony of New York after capturing Fort Niagara from the French in 1759.
+It has been written (though erroneously), that one side of the family can trace its roots to Sir William Johnson, who, as a British military commander, earned the title of First Baronet of the colony of New York after capturing Fort Niagara from the French in 1759.
 The Johnsons spread throughout the Mohawk Valley, which was simultaneously populated by descendants of the Vanderpool family from Holland.
-This side of the family can claim President Martin Van Buren as kin; President Van Buren's uncle, Anthony Vanderpool, was one of the early settlers of Bradford County.
+Legend has it that this side of the family can claim President Martin Van Buren as kin; President Van Buren's uncle, Anthony Vanderpool, was one of the early settlers of Bradford County.
 Anthony Vanderpool married a half-Oneida daughter of Sir William Johnson, and their descendants have called the hills, valleys and jailhouses of Bradford County home ever since.

 A newspaper reporter from the Bloomsburg Columbian wrote of the Pool tribe in 1905: